-(1) The requirements for admission to the Master's degree program in Groundwater Management are:

-- 1. a) a first university degree from the Bachelor's program in the field of geosciences from the TU Bergakademie Freiberg or - b) a first university degree from a degree program similar to that in No. 1. a) from another university or - c) a first university degree that is at least equivalent in subject from a university with a prescribed period of study of at least six semesters and - 2. a successful eligibility interview in accordance with appendix 2 in the desired field of study, conducted by the one responsible for that field of study. - 3. the proof of English language skills by an acknowledged language test as for example the Test of English as a Foreign Language (TOEFL) with at least 78/79 points (internet-based test) and 213 points (computer-based test) and 550 points (paper-based test), respectively.
+- (1) The requirements for admission to the Master's degree program in Geoscience are: - 1. a first university degree that is at least equivalent in subject from a university with a prescribed period of study of at least six semesters, - 2. practical work experience or internships of, in general, not less than one year, preferably in the field of geoscience, - 3. a successful eligibility interview in accordance with appendix 2 in the desired field of study, conducted by the one responsible for that field of study. - 3. the proof of English language skills by an acknowledged language test as for example the Test of English as a Foreign Language (TOEFL) with at least 78/79 points (internet-based test) and 213 points (computer-based test) and 550 points (paper-based test), respectively.
 Alternatively, the International English Language Test System (IELTS) with a grade of at least 6.0 or an equivalent test with a comparable result will be accepted.
-This does not apply for foreign applicants whose national language is English or whose last educational achievement has been attained in English language. - (2) The Examination Board can, at the instigation of the Commission for Determining Eligibility, issue the applicant holding a university degree in accordance with paragraph 1, No. 1 b) or c) with the condition of passing certain coursework and examinations within a certain time span, however at the latest until the student receives the topic of the Master's thesis. - (3) A university degree is equivalent in the sense of paragraph 1 No. 1 c) when the coursework and examinations essentially conform to those of a Bachelor degree program in Geosciences of the TU Bergakademie Freiberg in content, scope and standard or in their demonstrable learning outcomes.
-For this purpose, overall consideration and evaluation is undertaken and not a schematic comparison. - (5) Beyond this, the enrollment regulations of the TU Bergakademie Freiberg apply.
+This does not apply for foreign applicants whose national language is English or whose last educational achievement has been attained in English language. - (2) The Examination Board can, at the instigation of the Commission for Determining Eligibility, issue the applicant with the condition of passing certain coursework and examinations within a certain time span, however at the latest until the student receives the topic of the Master's thesis. - (3) Beyond this, the enrollment regulations of the TU Bergakademie Freiberg apply.